brown-ccv/w3d-translator/docs/CAVE.md

 ## Writing3D Notes

+- MiddleVR references themselves and their scripts as `MVR`
 - Root object needs to move to be the first in the hierarchy
 - Add MVR Interactable script whenever I add a LinkManager